DualBrain/QuickPakPro/FB/README.md

 |WINDOW.BAS  |         |   |WIPES.BAS   |         |   |WORDWRAP.BAS|         |
 |YESNOB.BAS  |         |   |            |         |   |            |         |

 Files marked with *INCLUDE* are meant to be included, while files marked as *EXE* are to be compiled as an executable (stand-alone example).
 The replacement of the PRO.LIB functionality is implemented in the *PRO.BAS* and *PRO.BI* source files.
 (Files marked with *N/A* are either hardware specific and/or simply "not possible" with the current release of FB.
-If you disagree, please discuss.)
+If you disagree, please discuss.
+Items marked with an asterisks *most likely need additional testing/improvements*.)

-## More
+## Future Possibility

+Given the flexibility of FB, the thought has crossed my mind that the FB edition *might* be something that could be utilized with QB64; will explore this more once the FB edition is *more complete*.

 Placing a few links here for me to explore things a bit further as the project continues to grow: